-The School of Medicine, the Center for Genomics and Computational Biology (GCB), and the Duke Cancer Institute have collaborated with the Proteomics and Metabolomics Core Facility to provide protein characterization resources for the Duke research community.
-We provide protein identification an quantitation from a wide variety of sample types, from simple mixtures like gel spots and bands to complex mixtures like protein complexes, cell lysates, and plasma.
+The School of Medicine, the Center for Genomics and Computational Biology (GCB), and the Duke Cancer Institute have collaborated with the Proteomics and Metabolomics Core Facility to provide protein and small molecule identification and quantification resources for the Duke research community.
+We provide protein identification and quantitation from a wide variety of sample types, from simple mixtures like gel spots and bands to complex mixtures like protein complexes, cell lysates, and plasma.

 We use mass spectrometry as the key technology for qualitative and quantitative protein characterization.
 Our principal approach for protein analysis is 'bottom-up' proteomics, where all proteins are proteolytically digested, producing peptide surrogates (signature peptides) of the original proteins.